PI-Collaboration/toy-problems/readme.md

       });
     });
 ```
-#### Jest Commands:
-Reminder: more tests will take longer to run.
+#### Jest Commands more tests will take longer to run.

+Commmand | Description
+-|-
-* 'yarn jest' for ALL jest files in the REPO (can take longer if there are many tests), or
+$ yarn jest; | Executes ALL jest files in the REPO (can take longer if there are many tests)
-* 'yarn jest oneTestFile.test.js' to target a specific jest file with specific tests.
+$ yarn jest aSpecificTestFile.test.js; | Can executes a specific jest FILE or all jest files in a specific FOLDER